Dharun235/List-of-opportunities-to-develop-skill-in-robotics-and-AI/README.md

 # Repository for listing out opportunities for developing skills in AI and Robotics

 Welcome to the Opportunities Repository!
 This repository serves as a centralized hub for various opportunities, including internships, open-source contributions, competitions, and other valuable experiences.
-Whether you're looking to enhance your skills, gain practical experience, or connect with like-minded individuals, this repository aims to help you find the right opportunities.
+Whether you're looking to enhance your skills, gain practical experience, or connect with like-minded individuals, this repository aims to help you find the right opportunities in fields of robotics and AI.

 ## Table of Contents